SimonWaldherr/wp-osf-shownotes/readme.txt

 == Upgrade Notice ==

+= 0.5.1 =
+a few fixes and performance improvements

 = 0.5.0 =
 This version is recommended for all podcasters outside of metaebene.
 It delivers searchable shownotes, a osf validity indicator, wordpress multisite support, small fixes and many new icons